Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As previously seen you can multiply, divide, add, and subtract each calculation using the iteration values to create any calculation you wish.
+As previously seen, you can multiply, divide, add, and subtract each calculation using the iteration values to create any desired calculation.

 <br /><br />

-In order to change each per iteration value back into a math calculation.
-You start with the last per iteration value.
+In order to change each per iteration value back into a math calculation, you start with the last per iteration value.
 You divide the last value by 120 which is what x<sup>5</sup> is.

 <br /><br />

-If it divides to 2.
-That means it is exactly x<sup>5</sup>*2.
-Which means you have to multiply each per value for x<sup>5</sup> by 2 doing.
+If it divides to 2, it is precisely x<sup>5</sup>x2.
+This means you have to multiply each per value for x<sup>5</sup> by 2.

 <br /><br />